The Last Men

 The Last Men is a 2023 French World War II historical drama film set in French Indochina in 1945 where a group of French soldiers struggled to survive in the jungle after being defeated by the Japanese army.
-The film was produced by Jacques Perrin who serve as narrator of the film it would be last film during his lifetime before his death.
+The film was produced by Jacques Perrin who serves as narrator of the film it would be last film during his lifetime before his death.